-Asylum seekers and refugees also experience many factors that research has shown can lead to suicidal ideation, including: the inability to provide for one's family, low levels of social support, poor quality of life, and insecure visa status.
+Asylum seekers and refugees also experience many factors that research has shown can lead to suicidal ideation, including: the inability to provide for one's family, low levels of social support, poor quality of life, and insecure visa status.27 but there has been little progress on reducing suicide rates in the past 10 years.
+196 We know far too little about the rates of suicide, and the factors behind them, among refugees and asylum seekers.

 In the UK, suicide is a major public health issue.
 In 2022, 5642 suicides were registered in England and Wales, 193 762 in Scotland, 194, ix and 203 in Northern Ireland.
-195 In the UK as a whole there are yearly fluctuations in the figures viii.
-These data show how many suicides were registered in a certain year, and because of the way suicide is recorded, there can be delays.
-This means that the figure for suicides registered in 2O21 will include suicides which occurred in the previous year ix.
-Deaths in Scotland are 'probable suicides'.
+195 In the UK as a whole there are yearly fluctuations in the figures